blazegeek/geek-explorer/README.md

 GEEK Explorer - 0.9.0
 ================

-An open source block explorer written in node.js.
+An open source block explorer written in node.js originally forked from [iquidus explorer](https://github.com/iquidus/explorer").

 ### See it in action